-Norfolk Island land valuations are issued by the Valuer-General who is appointed under the Land Valuation Act 2012 (NI).
-Paul O'Kelly is currently appointed as the Valuer-General (NI).
+Norfolk Island has its own Valuer-General who is appointed under the Land Valuation Act 2012 (NI) by the Minister; Mr Paul O'Kelly is currently appointed as the Valuer-General (NI).

-The information below is provided by the Valuer-General (NI) to assist property owners.
+The information below is provided to assist property owners in understanding land valuations.

-If you have queries regarding your valuation, in the first instance contact the Registrar of Titles on telephone +6723 23691.
+If you have queries about your valuation, in the first instance contact the Registrar of Titles on telephone +672 3 23691.

 Valuation of Land

-Norfolk Island property owners who are required to pay land rates are to receive a first time notice of valuation of their property from the Valuer-General in accordance with the Land Valuation Act 2012 (NI).
-This notice provides the Unimproved Value of the land as determined by the Valuer-General at a specified date.
-The date of valuation for the inaugural general valuation of Norfolk Island is 30 June 2017.
-The date of effect of the valuation shall be 1 July 2018.
+Norfolk Island property owners who are required to pay land rates received the first-time notice of valuation of their property from the Valuer-General in 2018, in accordance with the Land Valuation Act 2012 (NI).
+The date of valuation for the inaugural valuation was set as 30 June 2017 and, the date of effect of the valuation was 1 July 2018.

 What is Unimproved Value?

-The Valuer-General has considered the overall property market and analysed the sales of properties in order to determine the Unimproved Value of the land without any structures.
+The Valuer-General considers the overall property market as well as the sales of properties in order to determine the Unimproved Value of the land without any structures.

 What can I do if I don’t agree with the Unimproved Value?